Errors and Exceptions

 Note: When using with statements, you don’t need finally for files because they close automatically.

-Complete Pattern
+Complete pattern

 try: